KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   b.
 Briefly compare and contrast search and execution.
   c.
 Briefly compare and contrast a business model and a business plan.
   d.
 What is the Business Model Canvas and what are each of the components of the Business Model Canvas?
-- Reflect on the Wikipedia readings from the What's App Group chat, and reflect on the following in a several paragraphs
+- Read the Wikipedia readings from the WhatsApp Group chat:
+[Beaux-Arts architecture](https://en.m.wikipedia.org/wiki/Beaux-Arts_architecture), [Generation of '80](https://en.m.wikipedia.org/wiki/Generation_of_%2780), [Immigration to Argentina](https://en.wikipedia.org/wiki/Immigration_to_Argentina), and [Great European immigration wave to Argentina](https://en.wikipedia.org/wiki/Great_European_immigration_wave_to_Argentina), and then reflect on the following in a several paragraphs:
   a.
 Who in Argentina's history has been entrepenurial?
 Explain.
   b.
 How might you view Buenos Aires as entrepenurial?
 Explain.
 - Complete Day 2 Homework Reflections